kkisalaya/ir-gh-action/README.md

 # PSE Security Proxy GitHub Action

-This GitHub Action configures the Proxy Security Engine (PSE) to monitor and secure your build process by intercepting HTTPS traffic and applying security policies.
+This GitHub Action integrates with InvisiRisk's Pipeline Security Engine (PSE) to enhance the security of your build process.

 ## Overview

-The PSE GitHub Action is a component of InvisiRisk's software supply chain GRC (Governance, Risk, and Compliance) platform.
-It sets up a secure proxy that:
+The PSE GitHub Action helps you secure your software supply chain by monitoring and enforcing security policies during your build process.
+It integrates seamlessly with your existing GitHub Actions workflows to provide:

-1. Intercepts build system HTTPS traffic
-2. Applies configurable security policies based on Open Policy Agent
-3. Monitors and reports on build activities for security and compliance purposes
-4. Generates detailed reports in the InvisiRisk Portal

-## Features

-- **Transparent Integration**: Works with your existing GitHub Actions workflows
-- **Security Policy Enforcement**: Prevents the use of vulnerable dependencies
+- **Security Policy Enforcement**: Prevent the use of vulnerable dependencies
-- **Build Activity Monitoring**: Tracks all network activity during your build
+- **Build Activity Monitoring**: Track network activity during your build
-- **Compliance Reporting**: Generates detailed reports for audit and compliance purposes
+- **Compliance Reporting**: Generate detailed reports for audit and compliance purposes
 - **Minimal Performance Impact**: Optimized for speed and reliability

 ## Usage